joelparkerhenderson/demo-rust-axum/README.md

 ---

-# Respond with string of HTML
+# Respond with a string of HTML

 Edit file `main.rs`.